Editor’s Note: YourVetFriend.com may earn for purchases made through links in this post.

 You can offer low-sodium chicken broth for your cat to drink to improve their hydration level.
 If your cat will drink unflavored Pedialyte, that’s OK to use, too.

-Keeping a cat eating and drinking should help their GI tract return to normal faster than if they don’t eat at all.
+Ensuring that a sick cat is drinking and eating should help their GI tract return to normal faster than if they don’t eat at all.

 But don’t force food or liquid on a cat unless your vet recommends it and demonstrates how to do it safely.